-The March for Life began in Washington, D.C., as a small demonstration and rapidly grew to be the largest pro-life event in the world.
-The peaceful demonstration that has followed on the somber anniversary of Roe V. Wade every year since 1973 is a witness to the truth concerning the greatest human rights violation of our time, legalized abortion on demand.
+The March for Life began in Washington, DC as a small demonstration in direct response to the Roe v.
+Wade Supreme Court decision legalizing abortion.
+Taking place every year since 1974, the March for Life rapidly grew to be the largest pro-life event in the world.
+This peaceful gathering of hundreds of thousands is a powerful witness to the truth concerning the greatest human rights violation of our time, legalized abortion on demand.

 Where and when is the March for Life?

 The March for Life Rally will be held on Friday, January 29, 2021 on the National Mall in Washington, DC between the Washington Monument and 12th Street.
 The pre-rally concert will begin at 11:00 a.m. followed by the rally at 12 noon.
 The march begins immediately following the rally at approximately 1:00 p.m. and proceeds east from the Washington Monument, between 12th and 14th Streets on Constitution Avenue and ends in front of the U.S. Supreme Court.
 We encourage you to visit your congressmen in the House and Senate office buildings after you finish the march.

 Why is the March for Life always held in January?

 The March for Life was originally founded by Nellie Gray and other pro-life advocates in opposition to the Roe v.
 Wade Supreme Court case decision, which legalized abortion in all 50 states.
 The original March for Life was held on the 1-year anniversary of Roe v.
 Wade, January 22, 1974.
 Now, we hold the March, which brings together the pro-life movement across the nation, on the Friday closest to this somber anniversary to stand up for the 61 million lives lost since Roe.

 How will COVID-19 affect the 2021 March for Life?